 Status: For the steppings affected, see the Summary Tables of Changes.
-AP7.
+AJ7.
 General Protection Fault (#GP) for Instructions Greater than 15 Bytes May be Preempted Problem: When the processor encounters an instruction that is greater than 15 bytes in length, a #GP is signaled when the instruction is decoded.
 Under some circumstances, the #GP fault may be preempted by another lower priority fault (e.g. Page Fault (#PF)).
 However, if the preempting lower priority faults are resolved by the operating system and the instruction retried, a #GP fault will occur.

 Implication: Software may observe a lower-priority fault occurring before or in lieu of a #GP fault.
 Instructions of greater than 15 bytes in length can only occur if redundant prefixes are placed before the instruction.
-Workaround: None identified.

-AP8.
-Pending x87 FPU Exceptions (#MF) Following STI May Be Serviced Before Higher Priority Interrupts Problem: Interrupts that are pending prior to the execution of the STI (Set Interrupt Flag) instruction are normally serviced immediately after the instruction following the STI.
-An exception to this is if the following instruction triggers a #MF.
-In this situation, the interrupt should be serviced before the #MF.
-Because of this erratum, if following STI, an instruction that triggers a #MF is executed while STPCLK#, Enhanced Intel SpeedStep Technology transitions or Thermal Monitor events occur, the pending #MF may be serviced before higher priority interrupts.
+Status: For the steppings affected, see the Summary Tables of Changes.
+AJ8.
+Pending x87 FPU Exceptions (#MF) Following STI May Be Serviced Before Higher Priority Interrupts Problem: Interrupts that are pending prior to the execution of the STI (Set Interrupt Flag) instruction are serviced immediately after the STI instruction is executed.
+Because of this erratum, if following STI, an instruction that triggers a #MF is executed while STPCLK#, Enhanced Intel SpeedStep® Technology transitions or Thermal Monitor 1 events occur, the pending #MF may be serviced before higher priority interrupts.
 Implication: Software may observe #MF being serviced before higher priority interrupts.
+Workaround: None Identified.

 Status: For the steppings affected, see the Summary Tables of Changes.
-AP9.
+AJ9.
 The Processor May Report a #TS Instead of a #GP Fault Problem: A jump to a busy TSS (Task-State Segment) may cause a #TS (invalid TSS exception) instead of a #GP fault (general protection exception).

 Implication: Operation systems that access a busy TSS may get invalid TSS fault instead of a #GP fault.
 Intel has not observed this erratum with any commercially available software.
+Workaround: None Identified.